microsoft/CCF/sphinx/source/governance.rst

 For new nodes to be able to join the network, the version of the code they run (as specified by the ``--enclave-file``) should be first trusted by the consortium of members.

-If the version of the code being executed needs to be updated (for example, to support additional JSON-RPC endpoints), members can create a ``new_code`` proposal, specifying the new code version (e.g. ``3175971c02d00c1a8f9dd23ca89e64955c5caa94e24f4a3a0579dcfb2e6aebf9``):
+If the version of the code being executed needs to be updated (for example, to support additional endpoints), members can create a ``new_code`` proposal, specifying the new code version (e.g. ``3175971c02d00c1a8f9dd23ca89e64955c5caa94e24f4a3a0579dcfb2e6aebf9``):

 .. code-block:: bash

     memberclient --cert member_cert --privk member_privk --rpc-address node_ip:node_port --ca network_cert add_code --new-code-id code_version

 Once the proposal has been accepted, nodes running the new code are authorised join the network.
-This allows stopping nodes running older versions of the code.
+Nodes running older versions of the code can then be retired and stopped.

 .. note:: It is important to keep the code compatible with the previous version, since there will be a point in time in which the new code is running on at least one node, while the other version is running on a different node.